 Small weeds with shallow roots may be killed.
 Or not.

-Most large or deep-rooted weeds will get their foliage burned and gradually grow back.
+Most large or deep-rooted weeds will likely just get their foliage burned and gradually grow back.

 Horticultural vinegar is too dangerous for use at home, and neither natural or harmless.